 Which is better: shaving soap or shaving cream?

-Both work well; cream is faster, soap is economical and often gives thicker lather with brush.
+Both work well; cream is faster, soap is economical and often gives thicker lather with a brush.
 See shaving creams and shaving soaps.

 Is a safety razor suitable for beginners?